KhaineVulpana/BicameralMind/docs/Bicameral_Mind_Handoff.md

 Important constraint

 Neither hemisphere is allowed to overwrite the other directly.
-This preserves cognitive diversity and prevents collapse into a single “average” policy.
+This preserves cognitive diversity and prevents collapse into a single "average" policy.

 3. Procedural Memory (NOT RAG)
 Key distinction